 The secure email gateway (SEG) worked for a number of years, but the SEG is no match for a new generation of rapidly evolving advanced email attacks that use identity deception to trick recipients.
 With business email compromise scams, spear-phishing attacks, and data breaches, along with other types of crime, cybercriminals are seeing massive success to the tune of $2.71 billion each year in the United States.

 At the same time that cybercriminals are evolving their tactics, businesses are shedding on-premises infrastructure, moving en masse to cloud-based platforms such as Microsoft Office 365 or G Suite.
 These platforms provide native support for anti-spam, virus and malware blocking, email archiving, content filtering, and even sandboxing, but they lack when it comes to protecting against advanced email threats that use identity deception techniques to trick recipients.

 This move to cloud-based email and the onslaught of zero-day attacks that successfully penetrate the inbox are shifting email security from signature-based inspection of email on receipt to continuous detection and response using machine learning to detect fraudulent emails and to hunt down latent threats that escaped initial detection or have activated post-delivery.

-As a result, the Secure Email Cloud has emerged.
+As a result, the Secure Email Cloud Architecture has emerged.
 This AI, graph-based approach detects advanced email attacks and cuts incident response time up to 95% in an effort to reduce the risk of business disruption and the rapidly increasing financial losses from data breaches, ransomware, and phishing.
-By employing a next-generation solution based on detecting identity rather than content, the Secure Email Cloud reduces the risk of serious financial, reputational, and organizational damage that occurs when rapidly-evolving threats hit inboxes.
+By employing a next-generation solution based on detecting identity rather than content, the Secure Email Cloud Architecture reduces the risk of serious financial, reputational, and organizational damage that occurs when rapidly-evolving threats hit inboxes.